teor2345/walking-onions-wip/specs/03-voting-and-authorities.md

 underlying field.  `SUPERQUORUM_x` is thus equivalent to CEIL( (N_x * 2 + 1) / 3 )

-We need to encode these arguments; we do so as short strings.
+    ; We need to encode these arguments; we do so as short strings.
     IntOpArgument = uint / "auth" / "present" / "field" /
          "qauth" / "qpresent" / "qfield" /
-         "sqauth" / "sqpresent / "sqfield"
+         "sqauth" / "sqpresent" / "sqfield"

 > I had thought of using negative integers here to encode these
 > special constants, but that seems too error-prone.